Karthikprasadm/simple-caesar-cipher/HOW_TO_USE.md

 ## Installation
 1. Ensure you have Python 3.x installed on your system
 2. No additional packages are required
-3. Simply download or clone the repository to your local machine
+3. Download or clone the repository to your local machine
+   - All documentation files are now at the root of the repository
+   - The default branch is `main`

 ## Running the Program
 1. Open a terminal or command prompt